 Dealing with FCPA compliance problems

 FCPA compliance problems can be unearthed during auditing or monitoring efforts.
 The next cause of action should be informed by the specific problem in question.
 Most importantly, compliance problems must be dealt with without triggering unwanted scrutiny.

 According to the DOJ, FCPA violations should be self-reported.
-Since this may not be in the best interests of the company (because self-reporting doesn’t guarantee complete immunity), it’s better to procure the services of an FCPA compliance law firm like Mach Investigations.
+Since this may not be in the best interests of the company (because self-reporting doesn’t guarantee complete immunity), it’s better to procure the services of an FCPA compliance law firm like Corporate Investigation Consulting.
 We can help you determine when, if, and how to self-report FCPA compliance problems.

 Preparing for FCPA Investigation